 Natural treatments for common conditions are becoming more popular than ever.
 According to the World Health Organisation (WHO), natural treatments and herbal drugs are seeing a 15% growth in trade every year.
-It’s no surprise then that men are looking for natural treatments that cure their erectile dysfunction.
+It’s no surprise then that men are looking for natural ED treatments to cure their erectile dysfunction.
 All kinds of medicinal plants have been used traditionally across the world to boost sex drives and improve erections.
 But how does the alternative medicine measure up against the big names like Viagra?
 Let’s find out.

 Popular as a medicine throughout China and Korea, Ginseng has recently gained a following in the West among men looking to naturally treat their ED.
 It’s one of the top-selling supplements used to try and boost erectile function.
 Gingseng’s claim to fame is that is contains Ginsenoside, a chemical almost exclusively found in the plant.
 There have been a lot of claims made about Ginsenoside – could it be true it helps men keep it up?